 Sunday Folks Hot

 Known as the sister outlet of Creamier, Sunday Folks is tucked away in a housing estate at Chip Bee Gardens.
-They're famous for their soft serve ice cream and waffles.
+They're known for their freshly churned ice cream and waffles, home-baked cakes and handmade sweets.”.

 User Ratings Summary